siyia2/bulk-rename-plus/README.md

 # bulk-rename-plus
-Tiny and Powerful c++ CMD tool to rename recursively paths on Linux, useful for batch renaming.
+Tiny and Powerful C++ CMD tool to rename recursively paths on Linux, useful for batch renaming.

 Multithreaded at the top level with each input path being assigned to a separate thread and at the mid-level where each subdirectory is processed by a separate thread.